Reachable moments: Engaging people in substance use disorder treatment during medical hospitalizations

 In their analysis, to try and isolate the difference between receiving versus not receiving IMPACT on treatment engagement, the authors statistically accounted for individual factors that might explain treatment engagement, including substance use disorder type (opioid substance use disorder vs. non-opioid substance use disorder), gender, age, race/ethnicity, Portland tri-county area residence as a surrogate marker for urban versus non-urban healthcare systems, Medicare Severity Diagnosis-Related Group category, and Chronic Illness & Disability Payment System risk score.

-During the study window, IMPACT had 357 referrals.
-Of those, 269 (75.3%) had Oregon Medicaid, of which 264 were eligible for IMPACT and 208 were seen by IMPACT.
+During the study window, there were 357 referrals to the IMPACT program.
+269 (75.3%) referrals had Oregon Medicaid, with 264 were eligible for IMPACT and 208 ultimately seen by IMPACT.
 17.8% of experimental group participants had previous substance use disorder treatment.

 The study authors used propensity score matching to identify a control group from the Oregon Medicaid claims database.
 This is a sophisticated statistical approach that ensures that the experimental and control groups are similar on a range of individual factors, thus increasing confidence that any between-group outcome differences are a result of the IMPACT intervention and not simply differences in other factors that might vary between the two groups.